 For the twelve months ended, consolidated advertising revenues (airtime, online, international) which comprised 94% of the Company's revenue pie, sealed at an unprecedented level of ₱21,015 million, overshadowing prior year's ₱17,727 million top line by a whopping ₱3,288 million or 19%.
 It can be recalled that it was in early May of last year when closest rival ABS-CBN's free-to-air Channel 2 went off air, following the issuance of a cease and desist order to operate by the National Telecommunications Commission (NTC) upon the expiration of ABS's 25-year franchise.
 From then on, the Network's revenues were buoyed by the shift in advertising placements from the defunct channel.
 All airtime-revenue generating platforms yielded upbeat sales versus same period last year.
-Even without the boost from political advocacies, GMA's regular advertising revenues, subsidiaries' operations and others wrapped up the year with a top-line of ₱907 million, contracting by ₱117 million or 11% versus last year's ₱1,025 million.
+Even without the boost from political advocacies, GMA's regular advertising revenues still grew by 14% year-on-year.
+Meanwhile, Sale of services which included subscription revenues, subsidiaries' operations and others wrapped up the year with a top-line of ₱907 million, contracting by ₱117 million or 11% versus last year's ₱1,025 million.
 The Company's venture into the sale of merchandise also pitched in revenues of ₱528 million.